-Amazon, Virginia Mason team up on COVID vaccine pop-up clinic
+Amazon, Virginia Mason team up on COVID-19 vaccine pop-up clinic

 Sunday’s clinic is “a down payment on things we hope [Amazon is] going to help us with” going forward, Inslee said at the news conference.

 Amazon has repeatedly offered to assist with vaccine rollout while requesting that its workers be prioritized for the vaccine.
-Thursday’s news conference was no exception: Carney again offered to implement vaccination programs for the company’s roughly 20,000 warehouse, grocery and data center workers in Washington state.
+Thursday’s news conference was no exception: Carney again offered to implement vaccination programs for the company’s roughly 20,000 warehouse, grocery and data-center workers in Washington state.

-“Because we have such big employee bases in these fulfillment centers, we can administer a lot of vaccinations very quickly,” said Carney.
+“Because we have such big employee bases in these fulfillment centers, we can administer a lot of vaccinations very quickly,” Carney said.
 “The help we can provide administering those vaccinations will help free up resources for other efforts on vaccinations.”

 Amazon also sent a letter to President Joe Biden’s administration Wednesday in which it offered to assist with vaccine rollout and asked that its noncorporate workers receive the vaccine “at the earliest appropriate time.”
 The company had previously made the same plea to Inslee and King County Executive Dow Constantine.